-Capital assets, which include land, buildings, equipment and machinery, are reported in the government-wide Statement of Net Position.
+Capital assets, which include land, roads, canals, buildings, equipment and machinery, are reported in the government-wide Statement of Net Position.

-The District follows a capitalization policy, which calls for capitalization of all fixed assets that have a cost or donated value of \$750 or more and have a useful life in excess of one year.
+The District follows a capitalization policy, which calls for capitalization of all fixed assets that have a cost or donated value of \$5,000 or more and have a useful life in excess of one year.

 All purchased capital assets are valued at cost where historical records are available and at an estimated historical cost where no historical records exist.
 Donated capital assets are valued at their estimated fair market value on the date donated.
-Public domain (infrastructure) capital assets consisting of certain improvements other than building, including swales, culverts and excavations are capitalized.
+Public domain capital assets consisting of certain improvements other than building, including canals, swales, culverts and excavations are capitalized.
 The District has segregated the cost of land and the cost of constructing swales into the "land and swales" categories of capital assets.
 Since the District continually maintains its swales and drainage systems it owns, the District elected not to depreciate such systems.
+Infrastructure, including roads, is depreciated over its useful lives.
 No debt-related interest expense is capitalized as part of capital assets in accordance with GASB 34.